 - Hospitalization for medical reasons

 - Fertility treatments

-The full list can be found here, but it is important to note that the IRS does not limit its definitions to the ones listed; many other expenses may also qualify, depending on the purpose of the expense.
+Visit the IRS website for the full list of deductible items.
+It is important to note that the IRS does not limit its definitions to the ones listed; many other expenses may also qualify, depending on the purpose of the expense.